OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/includes/relay-hybrid-connections-dotnet-get-started-server.md

             {
                 Console.WriteLine("New session");

-                // hello connection is a fully bidrectional stream.
+                // The connection is a fully bidrectional stream.
                 // We put a stream reader and a stream writer over it
-                // which allows us tooread UTF-8 text that comes from
+                // which allows us to read UTF-8 text that comes from
-                // hello sender and toowrite text replies back. var reader = new StreamReader(relayConnection);
+                // the sender and to write text replies back. var reader = new StreamReader(relayConnection);
                 var writer = new StreamWriter(relayConnection) { AutoFlush = true };
                 while (!cts.IsCancellationRequested)